houssam980/Casandra-alx-spc-project/README.md

 Third Party Application/services  Used:

-DatePicker.css :
+DatePicker.css : used to style a date picker component
-DateFns:
-Lucide-React:
-Google fonts: using Fonts from Google for texts .
+Lucide-React: It provides a collection of SVG-based icons that you can easily use Google fonts: using Fonts from Google for texts .
-FontAwesome : importing Icons from FontAwesome.
+FontAwesome : importing Icons from FontAwesome

 Installation / How To Use: